NSombekke/DL2-GVP/Blogpost.md

 By leveraging linear transformations, non-linearities, and concatenation, GVPs are able to capture geometric relationships and extract rotation-invariant information from vector features.
 This makes them useful for various tasks that involve analyzing and reasoning about geometric data.

+## Weaknesses/Strengths/Potential
+The paper "Learning from Protein Structure with Geometric Vector Perceptrons" presents an innovative approach that addresses the limitations of existing network architectures for learning from protein structure as discussed in the introduction.
+While the proposed method introduces significant advancements, such as capturing geometric properties in GNNs, it is important to consider its strengths, weaknesses, and potential implications.

 #### Weaknesses
 One of the primary weaknesses of the proposed method lies in the use of geometric vector perceptrons (GVP) as the primary building block for the network architecture.
 Although GVPs offer the advantage of operating on collections of Euclidean vectors, they may not fully capture the complexity and long-range dependencies present in protein structure data.
 This limitation could potentially hinder the model's ability to learn intricate spatial relationships within protein structures accurately.